 Any member shall have the right of appeal against the decisions of the executive committee.
 In the event of a dispute which cannot be resolved amicably, an appeal committee shall be formed including one member nominated by each party and an independent member recommended by the legal department of the RYA.

-b./ all children whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity, have the right to protection from abuse.
+b./ all children and vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity, have the right to protection from abuse.

 c./ all suspicions and allegations of inappropriate behaviour will be taken seriously and responded to swiftly and appropriately.